stfbk/mig-t/doc/language.md

 - Remove support for hardcoded standard message types such as oauth request and oauth response
 - Removed support for hardcoded identification of OAuth flow
 - removed `request`, `response`, `oauth request` `oauth response` from Message type
+- removed `regex` and `message section` tag from Message Type, now only checks are available (that contains also regex)
+- removed `regex` from Operation in passive tests
 - Removed validate Operation, now just use checks inside an intercept Operation
+- Removed OAuth metadata tag in test